8.7.20

 STEP #5: Adding reflective light values on the bull's shiny surface.

-To define the bull's ceramic body and to highlight the light reflecting off the bull I added the light details.
+To define the bull's ceramic body and to highlight the light reflecting off the bull, I added the light details.
 The shadow under the bull is darkened with mixed purple scrubbed dry over the yellow cardboard ground.

 STEP #6: Defining the shell.